-First Encounter Assault Recon, also referred to as F.E.A.R, is another first-person shooter video game that uses artificial intelligence.
+First Encounter Assault Recon, also referred to as F.E.A.R., is another first-person shooter video game that uses artificial intelligence.

-Applications of AI: Space Exploration
+Applications of AI in Space Exploration

 Analysis of enormous amounts of data is always necessary for space exploration and discovery.
 The most effective method for handling and processing data of this size is artificial intelligence and machine learning.
 After extensive investigation, astronomers were able to identify a distant eight-planet solar system by sifting through years’ worth of data collected by the Kepler telescope using Artificial Intelligence.